Ministry of Housing, Communities and Local Government: History

 On 23 February 2021, the then Secretary of State, Robert Jenrick, announced he was hopeful that staff would be working in Wolverhampton by the summer of 2021.
 He also announced that they were considering building a new office development in or around the city centre to house the new headquarters.
 The Prime Minister, Boris Johnson, suggested it should be within walking distance of local newspaper Express & Star, where he previously did work experience.

-As DLUHC looks set to relocate some 500 members of staff to Wolverhampton, Robert Jenrick officially opened its new Wolverhampton offices at the recently completed i9 office development on 10 September 2021.
+With the intention to relocate some 500 members of staff to Wolverhampton, Robert Jenrick officially opened its new Wolverhampton offices at the i9 office development on 10 September 2021.
 At the opening of the new office development the Secretary of State was joined by the leader of City of Wolverhampton Council Ian Brookfield and the West Midlands Mayor, Andy Street.

-On 6 July 2022, most of the ministers responsible for the department resigned after the Chris Pincher Scandal.
+On 6 July 2022, most of the ministers responsible for the department resigned after the Chris Pincher scandal.
 The secretary of state, Michael Gove, also left the department on the same day, after being sacked for disloyalty by the prime minister, Boris Johnson.

 Michael Gove was reappointed as the secretary of state by the prime minister Rishi Sunak on 25 October 2022.

+Following the Labour Party's victory at the 2024 General Election, Angela Rayner was appointed Deputy Prime Minister and Secretary of State for Levelling Up, Housing and Communities on 5 July 2024.
+The department reverted to its former name, Ministry of Housing, Communities and Local Government on 8 July 2024.

+The Office for Local Government ("Oflog"), established in 2023, was an office within the department responsible for providing "authoritative and accessible data and analysis about the performance of local government, and support[ing] its improvement".